tri-cods/html-css/sections/basic.md

 After opening your terminal, you:
 2. $ cd Desktop
 3. $ mkdir website
-4. $ mkdir website
-   $ touch index.html
+4. $ mkdir website  AND  $ touch index.html
 5. $ touch about.html

 ## What should happen when I open my two new files?